toncho11/KorraAI/README.md

 # KorraAI

-Is a framework that allows you to create yout own bot, also called Embodied Conversational Agents (ECA).
+Is a framework that allows you to create yout own bot, also called Embodied Conversational Agent (ECA).

 Installation: